TheodorosZ/Master-Thesis-Inclusion-Body-Myositis/README.md

 # Master-Thesis-Inclusion-Body-Myositis
 In this repository you can find the scripts I used for my Master Thesis in Inclusion Body Myositis

+# Run the analysis, by starting from the differential gene expression, followed by the enrichment analysis, the WGCNA and finally the eQTL analysis

 # Differential Gene Expression analysis
 Simple differential gene expression analysis using DESeq2.
 This script was produced by another member within the ejprd group.